 20th anniversary Sbarro bombing

-Next month the Americans will recognize the 20th anniversary of Sept.
-11, 2001, when Islamist terrorists blew up the World Trade Center towers in NY, the Pentagon Building in Washington DC, and were foiled in their attempt to destroy the Capital building by the brave passengers of Flight 93.
-Despite what Pelosi and Schumer say about the capital riot, 9/11 was the worst terror attack on American soil.
+Next month Americans will recognize the 21st anniversary of September 11th, 2001, when Islamist terrorists blew up the World Trade Center towers in NY, the Pentagon Building in Washington DC, and were foiled in their attempt to destroy the Capital building by the brave passengers of Flight 93.
+Despite what some in Congress say about the 1/6/20 capital riot, 9/11 was the worst terror attack on American soil.

-A month before the horrible attack on the United States, Islamist terrorists launched a horrible terrorist attack in the middle of Jerusalem.
-We are facing the 20th anniversary of that massacre on Monday, Aug.
-9th.
+A month before that horrible attack n the United States, Islamist terrorists launched a horrible attack in the middle of Jerusalem.
+We are facing the 21st anniversary of that massacre on Monday, August 9th.
+(10 days after Tisa B’av).
+Note: back then, they were still called terrorists, not the more vanilla term militant.

-It is important to remember this attack, not merely to memorialize the innocent victims whose only crime was to be at the wrong place at the wrong time, but as a reminder of how much of the world appeases terrorists (including US President Biden), and how many in the Democratic Party support the BDS movement and spread hatred of Israel across the world.
-20th anniversary Sbarro bombing
+It is important to remember this attack, not merely to memorialize the innocent victims whose only crime was to be at the wrong place at the wrong time, but as a reminder of how much of the world appeases terrorists claiming that a “military wing’ a terrorist organization is separate from terrorist partners; and how many in Congress support the BDS movement, not realizing that an attack on the Jewish State it’s an attack on the entire Jewish nation no matter where those Jewish people are living.

 Her eyes, I think, will stay with me forever.
 Imploring, beseeching, full of so much sadness.
 I think the shock of where and how she was, was sinking in.
 I can’t begin to describe all that was in those eyes.